The Mobility Authority is raising the bar on what it means to be "Green."

-The sustainable measures being incorporated into the 183 South Project will result in less construction noise, less intrusive glare and disruptive light pollution, reduced emissions, greater aesthetics, and assurance that the project design is reflective of community values.
-The 183 South Project includes major investments in east Austin such as the restoration of the nationally-recognized historic Montopolis Bridge, which has been decommissioned from vehicular use and will be preserved for bicycle and pedestrian recreation and travel.
+The sustainable measures incorporated into the 183 South Project resulted in less construction noise, less intrusive glare and disruptive light pollution, reduced emissions, greater aesthetics, and assurance that the project design is reflective of community values.
+The 183 South Project includes major investments in east Austin such as the restoration of the nationally-recognized historic Montopolis Bridge, which has been decommissioned from vehicular use and has been preserved for bicycle and pedestrian recreation and travel.

 We are working to raise the bar industry-wide for what it means to design, build, and operate a sustainable roadway.
 The 183 South Project will be considered for certification by the most widely-used transportation sustainability rating system worldwide — Greenroads®.
 This third-party system evaluates design and construction against a set of criteria, and assigns a rating to truly gauge environmental responsibility.

-A Greenroads® rating will be assessed following project completion in 2020.
+A Greenroads® rating will be assessed following project completion.
 For more information on Greenroads®, click here.

 The Mobility Authority was honored to be the recipient of the 18th Annual Austin Chamber of Commerce Brookfield Residential Environmental Champion Award for our investment in sustainability, innovation, and leadership in the transportation industry, most notably on the 45SW Toll Road.
 The following best management practices (BMP) for water quality were implemented to manage the quantity and improve the quality of stormwater runoff with the goal of reducing contaminants collected by stormwater as it moves into streams and rivers: